richardRadli/pill_detection/README.md

 -  **EffNetV2+MHA+FMHA**: EfficientNetV2 S, separated multihead attention and multihead attention in the fusion network.
 -  **EffNetV2+MHA+FMHA+BA**: EfficientNetV2 S, separated multihead attention, multihead attention in the fusion network, and batch all (BA) strategy for the fusion network.

+This repository only implements EffNetV2+SA, EffNetV2+MHA and EffNetV2+MHA+FMHA.
+EffNetV1+SA can be found on the `IDAACS2023` branch.

-## Datasets
+## 📚 Datasets
 We used two datasets, namely CURE [1] and our novel, custom-made one, entitled OGYEIv1 [3].
 CURE is available online via this link:

 https://drive.google.com/drive/folders/1dcqUaTSepplc4GAUC05mr9iReWVqaThN.

-Ours can be accessed if you contact me via my e-mail address: radli.richard@mik.uni-pannon.hu
+Ours can be accessed if you contact me via my e-mail address: [radli.richard@mik.uni-pannon.hu]()

 The comparison of the two datasets can be seen in the table below: